Commit to Your Marriage — Do Not Divorce

 If you divorced your spouse for unscriptural reasons and you both are Christians, you should probably pursue restoration of your marriage if neither of you has remarried.
 Seek counsel from a Bible-believing pastor before you make a decision.

 If you were a Christian when you divorced and have married someone else, confess that you started in sin.
 If you truly confess, Christ will forgive you (1 John 1:9) and help you deal with the mess you created.
 By truly confess, I mean to (1) genuinely face the awfulness of the sin of divorcing and (2) acknowledge that if you could make the decision again you would not divorce.
-Anything else would be half-hearted and come short of genuine confession.

 After confessing your sin, do not divorce your present spouse to remarry your previous mate.
 You cannot undo the effect of sin by sinning again.